Inspection opened into Tesla for workplace safety

 California's Occupational Safety and Health Administration (Cal-OSHA) opened the inspection on Tuesday.
 A spokesperson for the group would not specify exactly what triggered the action, only that it "takes seriously reports of workplace hazards and allegations of employers' under reporting recordable work-related injuries and illnesses."

-On Monday, the Center for Investigative Reporting published an article claiming Elon Musk's electic car company had under-reported work-related injuries at the plant.
+On Monday, the Center for Investigative Reporting published an article claiming Elon Musk's electric car company had under-reported work-related injuries at the plant.
 According to the article, Tesla artificially lowered the number of injuries in its official count by improperly claiming some were minor or due to personal medical conditions.

 Tesla replied to the article with a blog post denying the accusations, and calling the publication an "extremist organization working directly with union supporters to create a calculated disinformation campaign against Tesla."
 Some workers have attempted to unionize at the factory in the past with the support of the United Automobile Workers (UAW).